OpTi9/contact-management-spring/README.md

-# contact-management-spring
-Contact management project built using Spring Boot.
+# Contact management project built using Spring Boot.

-Description
+## Description

 A contact management application that allows you to:
 - List the contacts in your database.